alexandreguichet/Bosch-Internship-UBC-Students/readme.md

 <br/>
 ![](assets/images/stuttgart-u-bahn-map.jpg)

+It’s important to know that the cost to travel in zone one.
+If you purchase your ticket at a train station, traveling within zone one will cost 2.50€.
+If you purchase it from the VVS or SSB smartphone app, it will cost 2.37€.
+The app requires internet to make the ticket purchase and a credit card.
+Once you have purchased the ticket, you no longer need internet.

-It is important to know that the cost to travel in zone 1 is 2.50€ (2.37€ if you pass by the official VVS app, internet required).
-The cost to travel to Renningen from Stadtmitte is ~5.50€ (~11.00€ for a two way traject).
-The cheapest option is to travel in zone one to take the city-link.
+The cost to travel to Renningen from Stadtmitte (downtown Stuttgart) is ~5.50€ (~11.00€ for a two-way trip).
+The cheapest option to commute to Bosch is to travel in zone one to either Rotebühlplatz or Swartzstraße, and then take the City-Link.

-There are student plans and other plans available but since I am not using them I cannot help.
-The handsome and extroardinary  Mahdin will fill this section.
+The student card is like a UPass in Vancouver.
+It costs 300€ for 6 months and covers 6 zones.
+This means you can use the UBahn and the SBahn for anywhere in the greater Stuttgart area.
+However, there is a caveat.
+The student pass is only valid from <b>October to March</b> or <b>April to October</b>.
+So, if you arrive to Stuttgart in January and your work term lasts eight months, you’ll need to buy 2 student passes.
+If you are using the City-Link (which you should), then you can buy the monthly passes for particular zones. ***need to add info on the price of the different montly passes.***

 <h4 id="driving"> 2.2.4 Driving </h4>